wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Alert when workload anomalies are detected</strong> - Raise an alert when workload anomalies are detected so that you can respond appropriately if necessary.

-   * <strong>Validate the achievement of outcomes and the effectiveness of KPIs and metrics</strong> - Create a business-level view of your workload operations to help you determine if you are satisfying needs and to identify areas that need improvement to reach business goals.
+   * <strong>Validate the achievement of outcomes and the effectiveness of KPIs and metrics</strong> - Create a business-level view of  workload operations to help you determine if you are satisfying needs and to identify areas that need improvement to reach business goals.
 Validate the effectiveness of KPIs and metrics and revise them if necessary.

-9. How do you understand the health of your operations?
+9. How do you understand the health of operations?

    * <strong>Identify key performance indicators
  (KPIs) based on desired business (for example, new features delivered) and customer outcomes (for example, customer support cases).
 Evaluate KPIs to determine operations success.

    * <strong>Define operations metrics</strong> to measure the achievement of KPIs (for example, successful deployments, and failed deployments).
 Define operations metrics to measure the health of operations activities (for example, mean time to detect an incident (MTTD), and mean time to recovery (MTTR) from an incident).
-Evaluate metrics to determine if operations are achieving desired outcomes, and to understand the health of your operations activities.
+Evaluate metrics to determine if operations are achieving desired outcomes, and to understand the health of operations activities.

    * <strong>Collect and analyze operations metrics</strong> - Perform regular, proactive reviews of metrics to identify trends and determine where appropriate responses are needed.